Hackers News Hackers News

 Jennifer sherman

-April 2, 2026 3 Min Read
+April 2, 2026 4 Min Read

-3 0
+48 0

-Meta has warned approximately 200 WhatsApp users, predominantly in Italy, that their devices were compromised by a weaponized, fraudulent version of the messaging app.
+Meta has issued a warning to approximately 200 WhatsApp users, predominantly located in Italy, confirming that their devices were compromised by a weaponized, fraudulent version of the popular messaging application.
+This malicious software was not distributed through official app stores but instead relied on sophisticated social engineering tactics to trick targets into installing a spyware-laden clone.

-ASIGINT operates as a subsidiary of SIO Spa, a Cantù-based company historically known for providing interception and surveillance technologies to government agencies and institutional clients.
+The malicious campaign has been attributed to ASIGINT, an Italy-based technology firm specializing in cyber intelligence solutions.
+ASIGINT operates as a subsidiary of SIO Spa, a company based in Cantù with a historical background in providing interception and surveillance technologies to governmental and institutional clients.

-Security researchers have identified the underlying malware embedded in these fake applications as “Spyrtacus,” a surveillance tool discovered within the spyware’s code.
+Security researchers have identified the underlying malware embedded within these fake applications as “Spyrtacus,” a surveillance tool found within the spyware’s codebase.
+Once installed on a victim’s iPhone or Android device, Spyrtacus grants external actors extensive access to sensitive smartphone data.

 Meta Warns of Sophisticated Attack

 Upon discovering the active surveillance campaign, Meta immediately intervened to protect the targeted individuals from further data extraction.
-The company proactively logged the affected users out of their WhatsApp accounts and severed the unauthorized connections to the platform’s servers.
+The company proactively logged affected users out of their WhatsApp accounts and severed the unauthorized connections to the platform’s servers.

 WhatsApp explicitly emphasized that this targeted espionage operation did not exploit any inherent vulnerabilities within the official application, its infrastructure, or its cryptographic protocols.
+Personal communications sent through the legitimate WhatsApp application remain fully protected by the platform’s standard end-to-end encryption and default privacy settings.

 The company maintains continuous monitoring systems specifically designed to detect and block compromised or unofficial clients attempting to access its network.

-This is not the first time SIO Spa has been implicated in distributing deceptive surveillance applications.
-In early 2025, security researchers exposed a similar Android-based campaign by the company that utilized fake customer support applications impersonating Italian mobile providers like TIM, Vodafone, and WINDTRE.
+This is not the first instance of SIO Spa being implicated in distributing deceptive surveillance applications.
+In early 2025, security researchers exposed a similar Android-based campaign by the company that utilized fake customer support applications impersonating Italian mobile providers such as TIM, Vodafone, and WINDTRE.
+This latest operation marks a significant escalation in their tactics, as they have now successfully expanded their spyware capabilities to target Apple’s highly restricted iOS ecosystem.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.